iamdevonbutler/mongorules/README.md

 The 'denyXSS' property will fail validation if given a string containing XSS.

+**For arrays:**
+For an array of values & an array of arrays of values: each value, if of type `string`, will be evaluated.

 ### The 'minLength' and 'maxLength' properties

-Enforces min and max length values on arrays.
+Enforces min and max length values on arrays and strings.

-- Array of values: validates number of values.
+- Array of values: validates number of values in array.
-- Array of objects: validates number of objects.
+- Array of objects: validates number of objects in array.
 - Array of arrays of values: validates number of nested arrays.
 - Array of arrays of object: validates number of nested arrays.

-*Note: to validate the number of values in the inner arrays, use the custom `validate` function.*
+*Note: to validate the string length for an array or values, and to validate the values in nested arrays, use the custom `validate` function.*

 ### The 'validation' property
 The custom validation handler accepts two parameters, the field value, and field schema, and should return either `true` or `false`.
 The function is executed after the standard validation properties.